-If you plan to progress into higher level study, with maximum credit after completing your Diploma or Associate Degree at Southern Cross University, you should become familiar with the units of study in the higher degree and choose units of study that are common to both courses wherever possible.
+If you plan to progress into higher-level study, with maximum credit after completing your Diploma or Associate Degree at Southern Cross University, you should become familiar with the units of study in the higher degree and choose units of study that are common to both courses wherever possible.

 Selection of elective units within an Associate Degree should occur with reference to the Course Progressions detailed online in the relevant Course Structure — (see Southern Cross Courses) and with assistance from your Course Coordinator.

-For instance, if your are an international student studying the Diploma of Science the electives you would select within the Diploma to be able to progress, with maximum credit into the Bachelor of Science majoring in Human Biology, will differ considerably from the electives you would select to progress into the Bachelor of Science majoring in Engineering.
+For instance, if you are an international student studying the Diploma of Science the electives you would select within the Diploma to be able to progress, with maximum credit into the Bachelor of Science majoring in Human Biology, will differ considerably from the electives you would select to progress into the Bachelor of Science majoring in Engineering.

-If your are a domestic student studying the Associate Degree of Science the electives you would select within the Associate Degree to be able to progress, with maximum credit into the Bachelor of Science may differ from the electives you would select to progress into the Bachelor of Engineering (Honours) in Civil Engineering.
+If you are a domestic student studying the Associate Degree of Science the electives you would select within the Associate Degree to be able to progress, with maximum credit into the Bachelor of Science may differ from the electives you would select to progress into the Bachelor of Engineering (Honours) in Civil Engineering.

-Maximum credit for prior learning requires careful selection of units within the diploma or associate degree course structure.
+The maximum credit for prior learning requires careful selection of units within the diploma or associate degree course structure.